top of page

 Our Policy - How it resolves the issues and achieves the aims.

 We will introduce a system of supreme law, this system can be written on one side of a single piece of A4 paper, in simple language that anyone can understand.
 Everyone will have to memorise it, fully understand it, and all it's implications and applications.
-To achieve this there will be extensive education on supreme law and all it's applications throughout all of schooling and adulthood.
-When someone completes their supreme law education, it will be clear exactly what it means and how it guides every aspect of daily life; without this education, the simple moral basis of supreme law will most likely not be clear.
+To achieve this there will be extensive education on supreme law and all it's applications throughout all of schooling and into adulthood.
+When someone completes their supreme law education, it will be clear exactly what it means and how it guides every aspect of daily life.
 Supreme law will sit above all other law, and will be the overarching guide to all other law.
 All other law will be subordinate to supreme law, and if there is ever a contradiction (which there never should be) supreme law would always take precedent.
-All current law would be scrapped, and replaced by a much simpler system of statutes, that can be easily understood (and remembered where appropriate) by the people of Britain.
+Steadily over time all current law will be replaced by a much simpler system of statutes, that can be easily understood (and remembered where appropriate) by the people of Britain.
 In doing this, we estimate that the volume of statutes would be reduced to less than 1% of it's current volume.
-Our supreme law on one piece of paper is as follows:
+Our supreme law on one piece of paper is as follows (we note again that education will be required to fully understand these 21 supreme laws):

-1. LAW & POLICING, everyone is an officer of the law, who must follow all the law, report all crime immediately, and seek to reduce crime, at all times.
+1. LAW & POLICING, everyone is an officer of the law, who must at all times: follow all the law, report all crime immediately, seek to reduce crime, and protect others where reasonably possible.

 3. RESPECT & MANNERS, all people (and all things) must be fully respected and treated with the highest manners at all times.